 Have you ever felt like the only person in the room who didn’t get something?
 And you felt too embarrassed to ask for an explanation?
 Maybe it was in a classroom or business meeting or a social gathering where everyone was vigorously nodding in agreement, chuckling at an inside joke, or jumping to the next topic of discussion before you could make heads or tails of what just happened?

 We’ve all been there — not understanding something as quickly as others (or so it seems) and experiencing a wave of negative feelings because of it.
-School teaches us this early on.
-There are “bright” students who are praised for learning quickly and performing well and “dull” students who are frowned upon for being “slow,” not “applying” themselves, and getting poor grades.
-Rather than question the education system and rigid standards imposed upon us, many of us readily blame ourselves for our own perceived shortcomings: If I don’t get something, there must be something wrong with me.
+It starts in school: there are “bright” students who are praised for learning quickly and performing well and “dull” students who are frowned upon for being “slow,” not “applying” themselves, and getting poor grades.
+Rather than question the education system and the one-size-fits-most approach imposed upon us, many of us readily blame ourselves for our own perceived shortcomings: If I don’t get something, there must be something wrong with me.

 The problem continues well into adulthood.
 Often, when we explain something to co-workers or others, we expect them to follow along at our pace: If I get it, why shouldn’t they?
 Worse yet, we may rid ourselves of any responsibility: If they don’t get it, too bad — that’s not my problem.
 We even label those who don’t match our accepted speed of comprehension — slow on the uptake, not on the ball, dim, not the sharpest knife in the drawer, etc. Sadly, the notion of explaining concepts to presumed “slow” people has spawned its own industry.
 Idiot’s Guides and (Fill-in-the-blank) for Dummies books provide generally useful instruction on a variety of topics, but the marketing wrapper for that content reinforces the stigma of presumed stupidity.
 Despite the light-hearted tone and humorous illustrations, the message behind such books is that anyone who needs a little extra help to get by in life is somehow inferior.
-Sure, the content in these books is valuable nonetheless, but why does the thoughtful, clear explanation of anything have to be targeted to “idiots” and “dummies”?
+Why does the thoughtful, clear explanation of anything have to be targeted to “idiots” and “dummies”?
+And when did intelligence become associated with how fast someone learns something?

 Attitudes towards learning and rates of comprehension need to evolve to accommodate the diversity of thinking styles different people possess.
 To start, we need to accept the fact that slow isn’t necessarily bad and fast isn’t necessarily good.
 We also need to move away from the default solution to just make things more visual because we process more information more quickly through our eyes (as it stands, we’re still not doing a very good job of maximizing visual thinking to accelerate understanding).
-Effective communication that “clicks” for everyone relies on having a firm grasp of what you’re communicating and a knowledge of principles for structuring and presenting your content, whatever content it may be.
-I find these guidelines particularly useful in all kinds of situations:
+Effective communication that “clicks” for everyone relies on having a firm grasp of what you’re communicating and a knowledge of principles for structuring and presenting your content, whatever content and format it may be.
+I find these guidelines particularly useful:

 - Show the whole picture, then focus on the parts.
 Just starting with detail or component pieces makes it hard to see how everything fits together and may alienate those who are unfamiliar with the larger system.
 A bird’s-eye view of content helps establish boundaries and relationships, so that learning is cumulative and associative from one part to the next.